CliMA/Oceananigans.jl/paper/paper.md

 single code base that executes efficiently on CPUs and GPUs.

 Third paragraph on nice features and aspects:
-1. Makes ocean modeling more accessible: existing models generally not very user-friendly as you have to fumble with compilers and MPI.
+1. Makes computational fluid dynamics and ocean modeling more accessible: existing models generally not very user-friendly as you have to fumble with compilers and MPI.
 Also written in Fortran which is no longer being taught to students.
 2. Makes LES more accessible: existing LES code is not usually shared, tested, or easy to use.
 3. Simulations are set up by scripts: extensible and flexible, no longer limited by namelist or configuration file.
 Powerful features such as radiation and open boundary conditions can be implemented with several lines of code.
+Scripts can be shared for easy reproducible science.
 4. Model is continuously tested: unit tests, integration tests, comparison with analytic solutions and published scientific results to ensure the model is always correct with every commit.